How often to change motorcycle oil and why?

 After taking your bike for the first proper ride (after the oil change), we advise you to check the oil level and see if it’s at the maximum level.

-The motorcycle engine oil plays a critical role in keeping the engine’s moving parts lubricated while preventing them from tear and wear.
+The engine oil plays a critical role in keeping the engine’s moving parts lubricated while preventing them from tear and wear.

-For the oil to continue doing its good job of protecting your motorcycle engine, you’ll need to keep checking it and replacing it with fresh oil regularly.
+For the oil to continue doing its good job of protecting your engine, you’ll need to keep checking it and replacing it with fresh oil regularly.

 How often to change the oil usually depends on the manufacturer’s recommendation.
 Experts also recommend you to change the oil every 3000-5000 miles or at least once every year.